| |

 I created a post on comparing paints for beginners and shared my results.
 You may be surprised!
 Best Acrylic Paints for Beginners

-In Decorative Painting, I got my start with Plaid FolkArt bottled acrylics and I still primarily use them to this day but there are other brands that work well too.
+In Decorative Painting, I got my start with Plaid FolkArt bottled acrylics and I still primarily use them to this day for my craft painting but there are other brands that work well too.

 Painting Supplies, what I use for my paintings, signs and other fun designs